 The maintenance treatment for highways may be categorised as:

-- · Cyclic: e.g. gully cleaning - Routine: e.g. emergency rectification of dangerous defects such as potholes, removal of dangerous litter / detritus and small patching repairs arising from safety inspections.
+- Cyclic: e.g., gully cleaning - Routine: e.g., emergency rectification of dangerous defects such as potholes, removal of dangerous litter / detritus and small patching repairs arising from safety inspections. - Planned: e.g., resurfacing, bulk change of lanterns.